If you don't find answers to your questions below, please e-mail us at firstname.lastname@example.org.

-CicLAvia is a partnership of Mayor Antonio Villaraigosa, the City of Los Angeles, and the CicLAvia organization.
+CicLAvia is a partnership of the office of Mayor Eric Garcetti, the City of Los Angeles, and the CicLAvia organization.

 Without the vision of the Mayor, the support of his staff, and the strong backing of the City Council, CicLAvia would not be possible.